Cyber Resilience

 Summary

-CVE-2022-50910 is a critical-severity Weak Password Recovery Mechanism for Forgotten Password (CWE-640) vulnerability in Beehiveforum Beehive Forum.
-Its CVSS base score is 9.8 (Critical).
+CVE-2022-50910 is a high-severity Weak Password Recovery Mechanism for Forgotten Password (CWE-640) vulnerability in Beehiveforum Beehive Forum.
+Its CVSS base score is 8.5 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked in the top 31.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked at the 46.4th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 The strongest mitigations our analysis identified are NIST 800-53 SI-10 (Information Input Validation) and IA-5 (Authenticator Management).